-In addition to the information provided above, the annual Point-in-Time (PIT) Count provides some demographic data for people experiencing homelessness in Santa Barbara County, as well as some limited data specific to the city of Goleta.
+In addition to the information provided above, the annual Point-in-Time (PIT) Count provides some for people demographic data experiencina homelessness in Santa Barbara County, as well as some limited data specific to the city of Goleta.
 Except where indicated, the following data is from the 2019 PIT Count.
 Countywide, the gender breakdown is 39% female, 60% male, and 1% transgender/non-binary.
 In Goleta, 85% of the street population is male.
 For persons living in vehicles, the population is more closely divided along gender lines with 56% male and 44% female.

 With regard to disabling conditions, many homeless individuals possess one or more that can present barriers to housing.
-Of the Goleta population experiencing homelessness, 37% reported suffering from a chronic health condition, and 34% from a brain injury or mental health problem; 31% reported having a physical disability and 26% reported having a substance abuse problem.
+Of the Goleta population, 37% suffer from a chronic health condition, 34% have a brain injury or mental health problem, 31% have a physical disability and 26% have a substance abuse problem.
 Some of these issues are co-occurring.
 For example, some individuals suffer from both a mental health and a substance abuse disorder.
-It is important to note that these numbers are reflective of self-reporting to strangers, which may mean the following more thoroughly assessed data is more accurate.

 There are a few disturbing trends from the 2020 PIT Count data.
-Based on initial information received from the County of Santa Barbara on the 2020 PIT Count, the number of persons experiencing chronic homelessness increased by 45%, the number of veterans experiencing homelessness has increased by 83%, and the number of unsheltered persons living in a vehicle went up 31%.
+Based on initial information received from the County of Santa Barbara on the 2020 PIT Count, the number of persons experiencing chronic homelessness has increased by 45%, the number of veterans experiencing homelessness has increased by 83%, and the number of unsheltered persons living in a vehicle went up 31%.